arookas/MIDItoBMS/readme.md

 ## Summary

-*MIDItoBMS* is a command-line program Ifve been developing purely for fun and to put my reverse-engineering knowledge to the test.
+*MIDItoBMS* is a command-line program I've been developing purely for fun and to put my reverse-engineering knowledge to the test.
 Simply put, it allows for the conversion of MIDI files to BMS files for SMS.

 The *MIDItoBMS* converter also supports loop-point controllers from the EMIDI specifications in order to specify loops.
 Various modes and options can also be enabled or configured through optional arguments in the command line.
 Even more BMS features not directly supported by *MIDItoBMS* can still be used indirectly via sequencer-specific events.

 Specifically, the goal of this program is to output a BMS file with equivalent contents to that of a given MIDI file, losslessly.
-This definition means it is unreasonable to expect a MIDI file originally converted from a BMS file to be put through the program and result in a BMS file identical to the original ? while MIDI Ë BMS is a lossless conversion, BMS Ë MIDI is not.
+This definition means it is unreasonable to expect a MIDI file originally converted from a BMS file to be put through the program and result in a BMS file identical to the original — while MIDI > BMS is a lossless conversion, BMS > MIDI is not.

 ### Changelog